 First of all, the most important thing to look at is different types of exercise.
 Most people go straight to looking at the gym, and that doesn’t have to be the case.
 The gym does offer you a specialised place to exercise, don’t get us wrong, and for cardio and weight training, it’s great.
 With that being said, it’s not for everyone!

-It also means you know when you should and shouldn’t be going, and when the results will be taking effect!
-Don’t make it control your life but do try and stick to it!
+It also means you know when you should and shouldn’t be going and when the results will take effect!
+So don’t make it control your life, but try and stick to it!

-One other great way to get stuck in and start exercising is to make exercising fun.
-There are a lot of ways you can do it like playing games or team activities, but making it social is great too.
+Another great way to get stuck in and start exercising is to make exercising fun.
+There are a lot of ways you can do it, like playing games or team activities, but making it social is excellent too.

 Try out a workout group or class, whether it’s in the gym or a walking group in your area.
 Whatever takes your fancy.
-Workout buddies are an awesome way to push yourself too.
-Being in it together makes thing a lot easier and relieves so much pressure.
+Workout buddies are an excellent way to push yourself too.
+Being in it together makes things a lot easier and relieves so much pressure.

-There's a lot more to it than you might think, and it's a problem that you can tackle with the right mindset.
-Do whatever you're the most comfortable with, and work from there.
-Exercise shouldn't be a nightmare for you, and it only gets easier once you get the ball rolling.
+There’s more to it than you might think, and it’s a problem you can tackle with the right mindset.
+Do whatever you’re the most comfortable with, and work from there.
+Exercise shouldn’t be a nightmare for you; it only gets easier once you get the ball rolling.